MedhaCS1010/IoT-Based-Smart-Nursery-Health-Monitoring-System/README.md

 Repository Structure:

-FinalIoTProject: Contains the INO file for Aurduino IDE
+FinalIoTProject: Contains the INO file for Arduino IDE

 Server: Contains the Node JS Server Code

 Client: Contains the Android Client Code

 \*\* All the devices (ESP32, Android Phone, Server running local machine) should be connected to the same WiFi network.
 (For testing purpose, you can use your mobile hotspot.